Clovey15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- a function that reverses a string.
+a function that prints n elements of an array of integers, followed by a new line.